Craig Berube: Coaching career

+Philadelphia Flyers

-Berube was named the head coach of the Philadelphia Phantoms, the Flyers' affiliate in the American Hockey League, prior to the 2006–07 AHL season.
+Berube was named the head coach of the Philadelphia Phantoms, the Flyers' affiliate in the American Hockey League, before the 2006–07 AHL season.
 However, on October 23, 2006, Berube was promoted to the Flyers' NHL coaching staff after a major reorganization in the franchise.
-On October 22, 2006, Bob Clarke had resigned from his position as general manager of the Flyers, and head coach Ken Hitchcock was released from his duties.
+On October 22, 2006, Bob Clarke resigned from his position as general manager of the Flyers, and head coach Ken Hitchcock was released from his duties.
 John Stevens, formerly assistant coach, was named the Flyers' new head coach, and Berube was designated to replace him.
 For the 2007–08 season, Berube returned to the Phantoms as head coach.
 On October 7, 2013, Berube was named head coach of the Philadelphia Flyers following an 0–3–0 start.
-The team improved their play following the change to Berube, and clinched a spot in the 2014 NHL playoffs.
+The team improved their play following the change to Berube and clinched a spot in the 2014 NHL playoffs.
 On April 17, 2015, Berube was relieved of his coaching duties by Flyers general manager Ron Hextall.

+St. Louis Blues

 On June 29, 2016, Berube was named the head coach of the Chicago Wolves in the American Hockey League, the affiliate of the St. Louis Blues.

-On June 15, 2017, Berube was named the assistant head coach of the St. Louis Blues.
+On June 15, 2017, Berube was named an assistant head coach for the Blues.
 On November 19, 2018, the Blues fired head coach Mike Yeo and named Berube interim coach for the rest of the season.
 The Blues struggled at first under Berube's watch; at the start of the 2019 calendar year, they were 15–18–4 and last in the league standings.
 However, they improved through the remainder of the season, going 30–10–5, including a franchise-record 11-game winning streak.
 As the third seed in the Central Division, they advanced to the Stanley Cup Finals for the fourth time in franchise history, and the first time since 1970.
-The Blues later won the series 4–3 over the Boston Bruins, capping off Game 7 with a 4–1 win, earning the Blues their first Stanley Cup title in franchise history and Berube his first Stanley Cup championship as a player or coach.
+The Blues won the series 4–3 over the Boston Bruins, capping off Game 7 with a 4–1 win, earning the Blues their first Stanley Cup title in franchise history and Berube his first Stanley Cup championship as a player or coach.

-Berube became the third interim head coach in NHL history to guide his team to a Stanley Cup title.
-Berube shares this distinction with Blues senior advisor Larry Robinson, who accomplished the feat 19 years earlier with the New Jersey Devils.
-Dan Bylsma led the Pittsburgh Penguins to a Stanley Cup also as an interim coach in 2009.
+Berube became the second interim head coach in NHL history to guide his team to a Stanley Cup title.
+Berube shares this distinction with Larry Robinson, who accomplished the feat 19 years earlier with the New Jersey Devils.

 On April 26, 2019, Berube, Jon Cooper, and Barry Trotz were announced as the finalists for the Jack Adams Award.
 On June 24, the Blues dropped the "interim" tag from Berube's title and officially named him as the 26th head coach in franchise history, with a three-year contract.

-On February 9, 2022, the Blues signed Berube to a three year contract extension, through the 2024–25 season.
+On February 9, 2022, the Blues signed Berube to a three-year contract extension, through the 2024–25 season.

+On December 12, 2023, following a four-game losing streak capped by a 6–4 loss to the Detroit Red Wings, Berube was fired by the Blues.